 The USM History Major offers a wide range of courses and study options covering an array of specialties, such as U.S. History, Women's History, African American History, Ancient and Modern European History, East Asian History, Near Eastern History, Cultural History and Religious History.
 Through introductory and advanced courses, students acquire a grounding in historical knowledge and posses the central core of an excellent liberal arts education, which may be used in numerous ways - as active citizens, in pursuing graduate school, and in various occupations.

-The faculty members of the Department of History comprise a group of professional historians dedicated to the pursuit of knowledge and the education of students.
-Professors in the Department have published acclaimed books and articles; they have been awarded various grants and fellowships in the academic profession, including the Fulbright.
-They regularly lecture at national conferences and serve as commentators on historical topics on radio and television programs.
-Department faculty are also active participants in a number of interdisciplinary programs throughout the College of Arts, Humanities, and Social Sciences (CAHS), including the Women and Gender Studies Program.
+This History faculty is comprised of a group of professional historians dedicated to the pursuit of knowledge and the education of students.
+Professors in the Department have published acclaimed books and articles, and have been awarded various grants and fellowships in the academic profession, including the Fulbright.
+They regularly lecture at national conferences and serve as commentators on historical topics on radio and television programs, in newspapers and magazines, and on Social Media.
+Department faculty are also active participants in a number of interdisciplinary programs throughout the University, including the Women and Gender Studies Program and Digital Humanities projects and initiatives.

 Quality Through Caring